projectdp/SecTools/README.md

 </p>

 <h4 align="center">
-Infosec resource center for offensive and defensive security operations.
+Tools & Resource center for offensive and defensive security operations.
 </h4>
 <br>

 A curated list of many tools and resources for both offensive and defensive security teams.
-Please visit [https://infosec.house/](https://infosec.house/) for our website version of this repo.
+Please visit [SecTools.io](http://sectools.io/) for our website version of this repo.
 Found a resources that should be on here?
 Feel free to submit a pull request!

 ## Defensive Security
 ![asset-count](https://img.shields.io/badge/Tools%20%26%20Resources%20Available-190-947cb0)